Donders-Institute/bidscoin/docs/tutorial.rst

    The new ``tutorial`` folder contains a ``raw`` source-data folder and a ``bids_ref`` reference BIDS folder, i.e. the end product of this tutorial.

    Let's begin with inspecting this new raw data collection:

 - Are the DICOM files for all the sub-\ */ses-* folders organised in series-subfolders (e.g. sub-001/ses-01/003-T1MPRAGE/0001.dcm etc)?
-Use ``dicomsort`` if this is not the case
+Use `dicomsort <preparation.html#dicomsort`__ if this is not the case
-- Use the ``rawmapper`` command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the ``raw`` folder
+- Use the `rawmapper <preparation.html#rawmapper>`__ command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the ``raw`` folder

 2. **BIDS mapping.** Scan all folders in the raw data collection for unknown data by running the `bidsmapper <workflow.html#step-1a-running-the-bidsmapper>`__ bash command::